 3. Grab an extra pair of hands to assemble the flat lay

 Some of our favorite flat lay photos look more “candid” because they include people (or, more accurately, body parts).
-If you want to create a look that has a sense of movement and action, consider enlisting the help of a friend/hand model.
+If you want to create a look that has a sense of movement and action, consider enlisting the help of a friend.
 It’ll be way easier/less impossible than trying to pose and photograph yourself.

 4. Pick a flat lay friendly background

 Now that you have all your props and your background, it’s time to get organized.
-Set up next to a window and try to shoot in the morning or late afternoon, when you’ll get the best light.
-Try not to use a flash, as this is going to create shadows.
+Set up next to a window and try to shoot in the morning or late afternoon when you’ll get the best light.
+Try not to use a flash, as this will create shadows.

 When setting up your shot, leave a little bit of space between each object.
 This will help highlight each prop and keep your shot from looking cluttered.